hwayne/hacker-test-history/README.md

 ####  0073 Have you ever received a case of beer with your computer?

 ####  0074 Does your computer come in 'designer' colors?

+Silicon Graphics was (in)famous for making [brightly colored workstations](https://web.archive.org/web/20040701221013/http://sgi.com/workstations/) in the age of beige and black boxes.

+They were, however, so powerful for the time that no one could mock them for it.

 ####  0075 Ever interrupted a UPS?